amanshaw4511/jenkinsctl/README.md

 # jenkinsctl
-Build jenkins job in simple command and config
+Build Jenkins jobs effortlessly using a single command. 🚀

-## Installation
+## Installation 📦

 ```sh
 pip install jenkinsctl
 ```

-## Configuration
+## Jenkins Configuration 🛠️
+Before using jenkinsctl, configure your Jenkins server details in your shell profile.
-Add these lines in you ~/.bashrc or ~/.zshrc file
+Add these lines in your ~/.bashrc or ~/.zshrc file:
 ```sh
 export JENKINS_SERVER_URL=http://localhost:8080
 export JENKINS_USERNAME=amanshaw4511
 export JENKINS_API_KEY=21df49caf41726094323b803a6de363eae
 ```
+Adjust the values to match your Jenkins server's URL, your username, and the corresponding API key.
+This configuration is essential for jenkinsctl to interact with Jenkins and execute tasks efficiently.

-## Usage
+## Usage 🤖
 ```sh
 $ jenkinsctl --help
 usage: jenkinsctl [-h] {build,config} ...